Catlord923/social-engineering-training-app/README.md

 # Social Engineering Training App

-A JavaFX desktop application for training users to recognise social engineering attacks through interactive scenarios and a knowledge quiz.
+A JavaFX desktop application for training users to recognize social engineering attacks through interactive scenarios and a knowledge quiz.

 ## Features